jeprepnotes/jeprepnotes.github.io/_posts/technical/building_materials/bricks/2024-06-02-brick_preperation.md

 - compressive strength of sundry brick is 21 kg/cm^2.

 ## 4. Burning
+  After drying process bricks are burnt to make it more strong and increase their density.
+In this process many chemical reaction happens in the brick silica and alumina fuses together.

 ### 4.1 Temp
   - Ecact temp: **1100 deg C**
   - Range: **900 c to 1200 C**